sprutner/terraform-aws-lifecycle-hook-runner/README.md

 # tf_aws_lifecycle_hook_runner

+## Overview

+This module will add lifecycle hooks to run commands on autoscaling group instances before they terminate, so that you can easily run pre-termination tasks or shutdown scripts before the instance is removed.

+Queuing is used to ensure commands are run one at a time in the case you are doing a rolling deployment of infrastructure, such as is used in the create_before_destroy lifecycle.

+It uses SSM, Lifecycle hooks, SNS topics,
+The module will create the IAM policies, SNS topics, Lambda function, and lifecycle hooks.
+It will create a list in Consul for queuing at /kv/asg/${name} so ensure this is accessible.

 ## Requirements

 - A Consul KV store that lambda can write to from your AWS environment
 - An Autoscaling Group name to attach this to
 - A subnet with a NAT Gateway (for Lambda to reach out to SSM)
 - A security group that will allow Lambda to make HTTP requests to consul

-## Overview

-The module will create IAM policies, Lambda function, and lifecycle hooks.
-It will create a list in Consul for queuing at /kv/asg/${name} so ensure this is accessible.

 ## Usage